alloya/alloya/README.md

 ---

 ### :woman_technologist: About Me :
-I am Yulia from Yoshkar-Ola, Russia and currently living in Koh Samui, Thailand.
+I am Yulia from Yoshkar-Ola, Russia and currently living in Belgrade, Serbia.

 :computer: Junior frontend developer with experience in TypeScript, Angular, React, Sass, and Bootstrap.